Skip to main content

 A Systems Biology View a Unified Approach to Metabolism

 Ultimately, achieving a profound and lasting change in metabolism requires moving beyond a single-input model.
 Peptide therapy is a powerful tool, but it is one input into a complex, interconnected system.
-A perspective integrates these variables, recognizing that the metabolic state is an emergent property of the interactions between the neuroendocrine, immune, and digestive systems.
+A systems biology perspective integrates these variables, recognizing that the metabolic state is an emergent property of the interactions between the neuroendocrine, immune, and digestive systems.

 The lifestyle factors of nutrition, exercise, sleep, and stress are the primary inputs that dictate the functional status of these systems.
 Strategic nutrition provides the necessary substrates for cellular function and prevents the inhibitory signals from insulin.
 Purposeful exercise enhances cellular sensitivity and creates a demand for the anabolic and lipolytic effects of growth hormone.